Eye Exams at Preschool and School

 - Lazy eye (amblyopia): a decrease in the visual acuity of one eye that cannot be corrected and that does not result from structural defects in the eye.

-Before the test, an explanation will be given in class about the course of the test and its importance, and how to keep the eyes healthy.
-The test is performed sitting in front of a board on which rows of numbers or shapes of different sizes are marked.
+The test is performed in a room where the privacy of the pupils is protected.
+The pupils sit in front of a board on which rows of numbers or shapes of different sizes are marked.
 The pupil will be asked to read the numbers or note the shapes from large to small, once with the right eye covered and once with the left eye covered.

-- Referral if necessary: if a visual impairment is suspected - parents will be sent a referral (by text message or written notice) for continued monitoring and testing by an ophthalmologist in the HMO.
+if a visual impairment is suspected - parents will be sent a referral (in writing or by text message) for continued monitoring and testing by a pediatric ophthalmologist in the HMO.
+Until an examination is performed, it is recommended that the pupil sit in the front rows in class.

-Even when the vision test performed at school comes out normal, if the parents or the educational staff suspect that the pupil has a visual impairment - a referral for further medical testing will be given.
+Even when the vision test performed at school comes out normal, if the parents or the educational staff suspect that the pupil has a visual impairment - the parents will be referred for further medical testing.

 Who is excluded from the vision test